I’m interested in becoming accredited

 Your organisation may be able to perform police checks for a variety of people and for different purposes, depending on your organisation’s function.
 Generally, there are four service models that you can apply for.
 Your organisation may wish to apply for more than one service model.

-- Perform checks for individuals (as members of the general public) and charge a fee for your service.
+- submit checks for individuals (as members of the general public)

-- Perform checks on behalf of other organisations who are your customers (including private, not-for-profit and government entities) and charge a fee for your service.
+- submit checks on behalf of other organisations who are your customers (including private, not-for-profit and government entities)

-- Perform checks on your organisation’s potential and current employees (including consultants, contractors and volunteers) to assist with employment screening.
+- submit checks on your organisation’s potential and current employees (including consultants, contractors and volunteers (where approved)) to assist with employment screening.

-- Perform checks for individuals for a specific legislative, licensing or registration scheme that your organisation is required to undertake.
+- submit checks for individuals for a specific legislative, licensing or registration scheme that your organisation is required to undertake.
+This is generally restricted to Government licensing bodies who are bound by legislation that mandates the requirement to conduct police checks for the purposes of issuing licenses.

 You will be required to incorporate a number of processes and capabilities into your business to ensure full integration and compliance with the Service.
 The diagram below summarises the process your organisation must undertake to participate in the Service.